Truthful Mechanisms with Implicit Payment Computation: Preliminaries

 \end{theorem} }

-\begin{remark} Both Theorem~\ref{thm:myerson} and Corollary~\ref{cor:myerson} hold in the ``ex-post" sense (resp., ``universal" sense), if $\mA_i$, $\mP_i$ and $\mP^0_i(b_{-i})$ are interpreted to mean the respective values for a specific random seed of nature (resp., mechanism). \end{remark}
+Both Theorem~\ref{thm:myerson} and Corollary~\ref{cor:myerson} hold in the ``ex-post" sense (resp., ``universal" sense), if $\mA_i$, $\mP_i$ and $\mP^0_i(b_{-i})$ are interpreted to mean their respective values for a specific random seed of nature (resp., mechanism).
+In Corollary~\ref{cor:myerson}, the mechanism is normalized in the same sense as it is truthful.

-Note that for Corollary~\ref{cor:myerson} to apply, truthfulness and normalization must hold in the same ``sense", e.g. both ex-post.